-(6) The SOS shall roll fair, translucent, differently colored ten-sided dice with faces numbered zero through nine to select the contests.
+(6) The SOS shall roll fair, translucent, differently colored ten-sided dice with faces numbered zero through nine to select the contests using the weighting values described.
+Find the contest with the lowest weight, and assign this weight to the value 1.
+The other contests will be assigned values greater than 1 based on how much larger they are weighted.
+Bins are created in number ranges where each bin has the size mentioned corresponding to the importance of the contest.
+The sum of the sizes of all the bins is the total range of random numbers selected.
+A random number is generated, and it is determined which bin contains that number, and that contest is then selected.

+For example, assume there are a total of five contests, where Contest 1 has a weight of 100, Contest 2 a weight of 50, Contests 3 and 4 a weight of 10, and contest 5 has a weight of 1.
+Thus, the total range of random numbers that are selected are 100+50+10+10+1 = 171.
+Random numbers are generated using dice throws and if any random numbers are greater than 171 are discarded.
+If the number falls in the range of 1 to 100 (inclusive), then Contest 1 is selected; if it is in the range 101 to 150, Contest 2 is selected; If it is in the range 151 to 160, Contest 3 is selected; if it is in the range from 161 to 170, then Contest 4 is selected.
+Finally, if the number is 171, then Contest 5 is selected .

-As many 10-sided dice as there are digits in the number of such contests shall be rolled to make each selection.
-If there are 10 or fewer contests, one die shall be rolled to select each contest for audit.
-If there are more than 10 contests but not more than 100 contests, two dice shall be rolled to select each contest.
-If there are more than 100 but not more than 1,000 contests, three dice shall be rolled to select each contest.
+As many 10-sided dice as there are digits in the number in the total of all weights of such contests shall be rolled to make each selection.
+If the total range of the weighted value is 10 or fewer, one die shall be rolled to select the weighted selection value for each contest for audit.
+If the range fo the weighted value is greater than 10 but not more than 100, two dice shall be rolled to select the weighted value for each contest.
+If the range of weight values is more than 100 but not more than 1,000, three dice shall be rolled to select each weighed value, and so forth.
 Rolls of the dice shall be considered to be digits in a random number.
 Before the rolls commence, each die shall be assigned a place value; for instance, if there are more than 10 contests but not more than 100 contests, two dice could be used, a red die to represent the ones place and a blue die to represent the tens place.
 If the dice land showing three on the red die and four on the blue die, the result is the number 43.
 Add one to the number represented by the dice.
 In this example, the result is 44.
-If that result is not greater than the total number of contests from which the selection is to be made, include the contest with that number in the audit.
-If the result is greater than the total number of such contests, roll the die or dice again.
+If that result is not greater than the total sum of weights from which the selection is to be made, determine which bin the random number belongs and include the contest of that bin in the audit.
+If the result is greater than the total sum of weights , roll the die or dice again.
 Repeat until the requisite number of contests has been selected.

 (d) If there is no statewide contest in an election, the SOS shall select all three contests from that election at random as described in subdivision (c).